ros2/ros2_documentation/source/How-To-Guides/Using-callback-groups.rst

 * Register them to a Reentrant Callback Group (overlap of the individual callbacks)

 An example case of running different callbacks in parallel is a Node that has a synchronous service client and a timer calling this service.
-See the :ref:`detailed example<Examples>` below.

 Avoiding deadlocks
 ------------------